-- Plave you ever thought about where you would like to spend retirement?
-Doing what? - How do you see value in both younger and older people leading and serving?
+Have you ever thought about where you would like to spend retirement?
+Doing what?

 Session Summary

 After taking possession of the promised land, the time came to divide the land among the various tribes.
 Joshua diligently assigned the land according to the plans of the Lord.